yxbh/Overwatch-Player-Log/README.md

-# Overwatch-Player-Log
+# Overwatch Player Log
-An application for recording info of players that enjoyed (or otherwise) playing with.
+Overwatch Player Log is a simple utility application that allows you to record your favorite (or not!) players that you have met.